 ITSM tools streamline problem resolution.
 As a result, your technicians will spend less time on each service request, and your users will be back up and running faster.

-ITSM insights also help you identify which resources—human or IT—are not being used efficiently.
-For example, are you seeing a large number of loaner laptops sitting idle in your inventory?
+ITSM insights also help you identify which human or IT resources need to be used more efficiently.
+For example, are you seeing many loaner laptops sitting idle in your inventory?
 Retire or repurpose them next quarter.
 Is there a queue for certain study rooms because students value your new touchscreen displays?
 Create a new project to provision touchscreens to the rest of those spaces.

 ITSM increases productivity

 Over time, ITSM reduces problem resolution times.
-Your IT resources will be more available when your users need them, especially if you’re using an ITSM solution with self-service tools.
-For example, your students won’t need to wait in a phone queue if they can get a simple issue, like a beginning of the semester password reset, resolved quickly on their own through a web interface.
+Your IT resources will be more available when your users need them, mainly if you use an ITSM solution with self-service tools.
+For example, your students won’t need to wait in a phone queue if they can get a simple issue, like a beginning of the semester password reset, resolved quickly through a web interface.
 It can also help teaching and administrative staff with similar needs.

 It becomes a platform for digital transformation

-Many educational institutions find themselves struggling with effectively carrying out a digital transformation.
-Digital transformations require a broad range of coordinated technological, operational, and cultural changes.
-Aligning those three elements of an organization just so happens also to be the goal of ITSM.
+Many educational institutions need help with effectively carrying out a digital transformation.
+Digital transformations require various coordinated technological, operational, and cultural changes.
+Aligning those three elements of an organization is also the goal of ITSM.

-A reliable ITSM platform gives you the tools you need not only to streamline your organization but to deliver meaningful long-term change to your institution.
+A reliable ITSM platform gives you the tools you need to streamline your organization and deliver meaningful long-term change to your institution.
 ITSM tools will support your transformation project and help you sustain your changes once they’re complete.

 ITSM improves customer experience

-Mature ITSM practices tend to be much easier for IT professionals to follow than traditional workflows.
+Mature ITSM practices are much easier for IT professionals to follow than traditional workflows.
 Objectives will be clearer under ITSM, making work less stressful.
 Your service desk portal will organize everything they need to track.
 Your staff will appreciate the organized and well-thought-out workflows you create for them using ITSM principles.

-If you’re looking to adopt IT service management in the education sector, you’re going to need reliable, centralized tools.
+To adopt IT service management in the education sector, you will need reliable, centralized tools.
 One of the core principles of ITSM is centralizing the collection and management of service requests and resources within a single service desk platform.
-Therefore, you should look for a service desk tool that can accommodate the various problems, projects, and IT asset inventories you need to manage at your institution across their entire service lifecycles.
+So, you should be able to look for a service desk tool that can accommodate the various problems, projects, and IT asset inventories you need to manage at your institution across their entire service lifecycles.

-It sounds difficult to find a platform like that, but it isn’t.
-Consider C2, the ITSM platform for every educational or parapublic institutions.
+Finding a platform like that sounds difficult, but it isn’t.
+Consider C2, the ITSM platform for every educational or para-public institution.
 C2 is an all-in-one IT service management platform that helps your teams collaborate and deliver better service.
 It’s also a codeless, cloud-native solution, so it’s easy for organizations of any size with any set of resources to use.